The Phoenix Symphony EarShot & Underwood New Music Readings 2021 Applications (open July 2020)

 About EarShot with Partners Across North America

 EarShot, a nationwide network of new music readings and composer-development programs, is the nation’s first ongoing, systematic program for identifying emerging orchestral composers, which provides professional-level working experience with orchestras from every region of the country and increases awareness of these composers and access to their music throughout the industry.
 EarShot is a partnership of American Composers Orchestra, American Composers Forum, New Music USA, and the League of American Orchestras.
 To date, more than sixty composers have been selected for New Music Readings with orchestras including the Buffalo Philharmonic Orchestra, Berkeley Symphony, Colorado Symphony Orchestra, Detroit Symphony, Memphis Symphony Orchestra, Nashville Symphony Orchestra, New York Philharmonic, Pioneer Valley Symphony (MA), New York Youth Symphony, La Jolla Symphony (CA), and the San Diego Symphony.

-American Composers Orchestra seeks to identify and celebrate emerging American composers through its Underwood New Music Readings and EarShot program.
+American Composers Orchestra seeks to identify and celebrate emerging American composers through its EarShot program.

-The Underwood New Music Readings center around two public reading sessions taking place on June 21 and 22, 2018, when selected composers will have their music rehearsed, performed, and professionally recorded for personal, archival, and non‐commercial use.
+The Earshot with ACO in New York center around two public reading sessions, when selected composers will have their music rehearsed, performed, and professionally recorded for personal, archival, and non‐commercial use.
 After the first reading session composers will receive feedback from the conductor, mentor-composers, and musicians from American Composers Orchestra.
 Composers will have an opportunity to submit errata for the second reading session.
 Composers will also participate in professional development workshops and feedback sessions.
 The goal for participating composers is to develop a composition style that is deeply personal and artistically true, yet designed to enter the standard orchestral repertory.